How to properly credit any image you download from a free stock photo website:

 - How to get Google to love you

 If you’d like me to notify you each time I give a free, live 10-Minute Monday presentation, click here to sign up.
 You’ll also received my list of favorite free stock photos.

-What Your Credit Should Say
+What Your Photo Credit Should Say

 Where To Find the Name of the Photographer